How to Use DBeaver to Manage Databases in ServBay

 - Make sure ServBay is running.

-and their default ports (MariaDB/MySQL: 3306, PostgreSQL: 5432, Redis: 6379). - If using a Socket connection, ensure the socket file path is correct and your database service is configured to use that socket.
+127.0.0.1and the default ports (MariaDB/MySQL: 3306, PostgreSQL: 5432, Redis: 6379). - If using a socket connection, verify the socket file path is correct and the database service is set up to use that socket.

 - Try restarting DBeaver.